marcusmello/pydocker-es-cluster/README.md

 ## Functional Docker cluster based on Elasticsearch for Python

-Run two containers from docker compose; first container is an elasticsearch dockerized db server.
-The second container should be capable to communicate the elasticsearch troghut the custer network.
+Functional Docker cluster, based on Elasticsearch, for Python.
+The compose have to up two containers: the first is an elasticsearch dockerized db server.
+The second one should be capable to communicate the elasticsearch through the custer network.